MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 #### CREDENTIAL = *credential_name*

 Optional.
-Specifies a database-scoped credential for authenticating to the external data source.
+Specifies a database scoped credential for authenticating to the external data source.
 External data source without credential can access public storage account or use the caller's Microsoft Entra identity to access files on Azure storage.

 Additional notes and guidance when creating a credential: